open-telemetry/opentelemetry.io/content/en/docs/Contribute/_index.md

 ## Contribute to other repositories

 The OpenTelemetry project contains many repositories.
-Many of these repositories contain documentation: user-facing help text, error messages, API references or code comments.
+Several of these repositories contain documentation: user-facing help text, error messages, API references or code comments.

 If you see text you'd like to improve, use GitHub to search all repositories in the OpenTelemetry organization.
 This can help you figure out where to submit